kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * **Characters story:**

     * Entire text was checked against grammatical issues and typos
-    * Entire text area received transparent background to improve contrast and UX
+    * Entire text area received transparent background to improve contrast and maintain visibility of animated background
-    * Story will zoom to 110% to increase text size once mouse over the area - adding motion to the page
+    * Story will zoom to 110% to increase text size once mouse over the area - adding motion/interactivity to the page

     *Characters story has pass tests and worked according to project expections.*